Skip to content

 Important Information

-In Siteopt the user should decide the units of measurement.
+In SiteOpt the user should decide the units of measurement.
 For example the user for power can be kW or MW.
 Currency unit can be € or Norwegian krone.
 Any any case, units should be used consistently.

 Heat pumps and chiller units table